English Language Acquisition & Development (ELAD)

 English Language Acquisition & Development Curriculum

 Students will study fundamental concepts including second language acquisition (L1-First Language/ L2-Second Language).
 English Language structure including phonology, morphology, syntax, and pragmatics will be covered.
 An overview of programs, approaches and models of instruction that promote an interdisciplinary approach to linguistic, psychological and social perspectives will also be presented.
-(3 Credits)
+(3 credits)

 Students will utilize evidence-based practices and strategies related to planning, implementing, and managing standards-based EL content instruction and curriculum.
 Historical, current, and alternative approaches to language teaching how methods relate to language acquisition theories, and how approaches and methods influence curriculum development will also be presented.
-(3 Credits)
+(3 credits)

 This course provides background information and practical guidance for students interested in improving the assessment of English learners (ELs).
 Using engaging lessons and reflection students will learn to connect academic language proficiency with academic achievement, using a variety of standards-based language proficiency instruments to improve their instruction.
 The assessments will guide students in the identification and placement of ELs.
-(3 Credits)
+(3 credits)

 This course allows students to explore issues that are critical to the teaching of secondary ELs.
 Students will explore issues directly related to the success of ELs in the secondary classroom.
 This course is taken in conjunction with CTEV 615F which requires a minimum of 25 hours of experience working in a classroom.
-(2 Credits)
+(2 credits)

 Prerequisites: CTEV 615A, CTEV 615B, CTEV 615C